anuragvadhyar/thunderproxy/README.md

    - Response is returned to the client
 4. **Thread Safety**: Mutex protection for shared backend state

+## Improvements
+1. Additional load balancing algorithms to be added
 ## License

 MIT License